AntonsMindstorms/lms-line-sensor/firmware/I2C firmware/README.md

 ### Derivative encoding

+A derivative of the position is determined by taking the running avergae of the differences of the last 5 positions.
+This value is scaled.
 The derivative is centered at 128:

 ```python
 signed_derivative = frame[11] - 128